allanwrench28/GHST/core/docs/RULESET_QUICK_REFERENCE.md

 ---

-**🎯 Remember**: This ruleset is designed to enhance code quality while supporting the unique AI-human collaboration of the FANTOM Ghost collective.
+**🎯 Remember**: This ruleset is designed to enhance code quality while supporting the unique AI-human collaboration of the GHST GHST Agent collective.
 Human oversight and ethical considerations are paramount.

 **📄 License**: MIT License - see `LICENSE` file
 **🤖 AI Notice**: Some content may be AI-generated - verify before use
-**⚖️ Liability**: FANTOM assumes no liability - use at your own risk
+**⚖️ Liability**: GHST assumes no liability - use at your own risk